-The Plan was in critical and declining status in the Plan Year ending April 30, 2016 because the Plan is in critical status and is projected to become insolvent (run out of money to pay benefits) within 15 years.
-The Plan was in "critical status" in the Plan Year ending April 30, 2016 because there was an accumulated funding deficiency in the current Plan Year and a projected funding deficiency in each of the following 4 Plan Years, not taking into account any extension of amortization periods under Internal Revenue Code Section 431(d).
-Additionally, the normal cost for the 2015 Plan Year plus interest on the unfunded benefit liabilities under the Plan exceed the present value of reasonably anticipated employer contributions for the current Plan Year, and the present value of non-forfeitable inactive participants' benefits was greater than the present value of non-forfeitable active participants' benefits, as of May 1, 2015.
-The Plan is projected to be insolvent in the 2022 Plan Year.
+The Plan was in critical and declining status in the Plan Year ending April 30, 2021 because the Plan: a) is projected to become insolvent (run out of money to pay benefits) within 15 years; and b) because there was an accumulated funding deficiency in the current Plan Year and a projected funding deficiency in each of the following 4 Plan Years, not taking into account any extension of amortization periods under Internal Revenue Code Section 431(d).
+Additionally, the normal cost for the 2020 Plan Year plus interest on the unfunded benefit liabilities under the Plan exceed the present value of reasonably anticipated employer contributions for the current Plan Year, and the present value of non-forfeitable inactive participants' benefits was greater than the present value of non-forfeitable active participants' benefits, as of May 1, 2020.
+The Plan is projected to be insolvent in the May 1, 2022 - April 30, 2023 Plan Year.
 Such insolvency may result in benefit reductions.